 Badge: Earth Badge

-Not only are his Pokemon high-level and fully evolved, he wields a full team of six with various elements; you can't bulldoze through him with a single type-trumping ace.
+Not only are his Pokémon high-level and fully evolved, but he also wields a full team of six with various elements; you can't bulldoze through him with a single type-trumping ace.
 Expect to encounter powerful foes like Alakazam, Gyarados, and Arcanine.

 Badge: Plain Badge

 Then her infamous Miltank arrives.
 Not only are its stats higher than most early-game units, it can heal itself with Milk Drink, disable male opponents with Attract, and devastate entire teams with Rollout.
-This Rock move trumps Fire and Flying types and strenghtens with each hit, letting Miltank one-shot your party back-to-back.
-Miltank even decimated Ash in the anime, taking out three of his Pokemon in a row.
+This Rock move trumps Fire- and Flying-types and strengthens with each hit, letting Miltank one-shot your party back-to-back.
+Miltank even decimated Ash in the anime, taking out three of his Pokémon in a row.